anwarMZ/CoMW/Readme.md

 For queries or issues please contact : mzanwar@envs.au.dk

-## Structure, Requirement and Installation
+## System Requirement, Structure and Installation

 1. SSE4.1 or higher